heiner/heiner.github.com/_drafts/random-samples.md

 sometimes try to brute-force these questions by remembering all possible answers, people with high IQ have a huge natural advantage.
-Smart people are generally useful, and assessing _how smart a candidate is_ is the main point of interviews (being smart covers a multitude of other flaws).
+Smart people are generally useful, and assessing _how smart a candidate is_ is a core part of interviews (being smart covers a multitude of other flaws).
 That is also why universities find SAT results useful.
 Of course, measuring IQ directly via a test would presumably be more precise, but the US has a history of [disincentivizing](https://en.wikipedia.org/wiki/Griggs_v._Duke_Power_Co.) this since the outcomes are politically disfavored.
-And perhaps a pure IQ test would actually be worse since leetcode-style questions cover prior knowledge much more:
+And a pure IQ test would likely be less meaningful since leetcode-style questions cover more ground, including prior knowledge:

 **Leetcode-style questions test knowledge.**
 The contrast between rote memorization and skill is